-60 Hours of Volunteer Teaching (40% of overall grade)
+20 Hours of Volunteer Teaching (40% of overall grade)

-This course requires 60 hours of ESL/EFL teaching (including a minimum of 45 hours of classroom instruction; the other 15 hours may include documented preparation and lesson planning, required trainings, etc.) You will be collaborating with an approved organization to teach ESL classes.
+This course requires 20 hours of ESL/EFL teaching (including a minimum of 14 hours of classroom instruction; the other 6 hours may include documented preparation and lesson planning, required trainings, etc.) You will be collaborating with an approved organization to teach ESL classes.
 If you do not already have a location in mind, please see Dr. Stvan immediately.
 She will work with you to find an organization that we have collaborated with in the past that should be a good fit for you.

 This teaching part of your grade will include submission of weekly hour updates, a final hours log, and verified completion of your teaching hours.
 You should record your hours on a log that includes date, time, place, and what class you taught/observed.
 This log will be submitted at the end of the semester along with verification from your organization/supervisor.
-A log will be provided, but feel free to create your own to best fit your own teaching situation if needed.
+But I'll be asking you to update me weekly via email.
+Feel free to create your own log to best fit your own teaching situation if needed.